dhruvajyoti1997/AI-code-quality-reviewer/README.md

 ## 📌 Overview

-This project is an **AI-powered code quality reviewer** designed to analyze Java repositories (even when changes are pushed directly without a Pull/Merge Request).
+This project is an **AI-powered code quality reviewer** designed to analyze Java repositories.

 It evaluates the overall **code quality and risk level** and classifies it into: